K2Da/ngydv/README.md

 ## Usage
 You need aws cli configuration file ~/.aws/config and ~/.aws/credentials.

-And at more file at ~/.aws/ngydv to store your mfa device arn, if needed.
+And at one more file at ~/.aws/ngydv to store your mfa device arn, if needed.

 ```~/.aws/ngydv
 # ~/.aws/ngydv
 [profile_a]
-  mfa_device = arn:aws:iam::nnnnnnnnnnnn:mfa/user_name
+  mfa_serial = arn:aws:iam::nnnnnnnnnnnn:mfa/user_name
 ```

 ## Sub commands